HikaShop/hikashoppayment-bitcoin/README.md

 Bitcoin payment plugin for HikaShop (open source e-commerce solution for Joomla).

+This plugin is deprecated and not supported.
+It can only work on Joomla 1.5 and 2.5 with HikaShop 1.x and 2.x.

 ## Initial development
 Extreme_one ( dev@707developement.com ) - http://www.hikashop.com/forum/2-general-talk-about-hikashop/80004-bitcoin-plugin.html